Fernandajo/Fernandajo/README.md

 # 💫 About Me:
 I'm currently a student at 42 Berlin, a peer-to-peer, project-based coding school with a focus on low-level programming and problem-solving, now deep-diving into C and C++, system programming, and back-end web dev.<br><br>
 ### 🔧 Currently Working On
-- Building a web server in C++ from scratch<br>- WordPress front-end design<br>- Arduino IoT projects
+- Building a web server in C++ from scratch
+- WordPress front-end design
+- Arduino IoT projects

 # 💻 Tech Stack: